JADE-V-V/JADE/docs/source/usage/configuration.rst

     This stops the calculation when the tally fluctuation chart of tally *k* has reached a relative error lower than *e*.

+Custom input
+    .. versionadded:: v1.3.0
+        This columns allows to provide custom inputs to the different benchmarks.
+For the moment, this is used only in the *Sphere Leakage* and *Sphere SDDR* benchmarks where, if a number *n* is specified, this will limit the test to the first *n* isotope and material simulations (useful for testing).

 .. note::
     All three STOP parameters can be simultaneously defined during a simulation.
 The first cut-off criteria reached will be the one triggering the end of the calculation.